10 Ways to Create An Organizing Mindset

 7. Brace Yourself for Emotions

-Getting back to the previous 2 points, allow yourself time to feel and decide what to do with those memories.
+You will likely experience both good and bad emotions, taking you back along the path of a life well-lived.
+So be sure to allow yourself time to feel and decide what to do with those memories.

-This is a tricky one, you can try using labels but often it comes down to hosting a little tour of the redesigned space, constant repetition, and maybe a two by four to hit them over the head with 😉 – just kidding.
+Training your family in your organizing systems is tricky.
+You can try using labels but often it comes down to hosting a little tour of the redesigned space, constant repetition, and a lot of patience and tact.

 9. Don’t Compare Yourself to Others

-The best organizing advice is to fix the things that aren’t working for you – the things that are having a negative impact on your life.
+The best organizing advice is to fix the things that are not working for you, specifically.
+If something is having a negative impact on your life then that is the thing you want to fix.

 10. It Doesn’t Have to Be Perfect